Maggia (comics): Hammerhead family

-The Nefaria Family
+Nefaria family

 This group bears little resemblance to the rest of the Maggia.
 The Italian nobleman Count Luchino Nefaria, a scientific genius, was the world's most powerful Maggia leader until his initial defeat by the Avengers.
 Afterwards, he moved his base of operations to the New York City area, and then imprisoned Washington, D.C. within an impenetrable force-dome and held it for ransom.
 After his defeat and capture, his daughter Giulietta, also known as Whitney Frost, succeeded him as family head and led an unsuccessful attempt to capture the advanced weaponry of Tony Stark.
 She was eventually succeeded by a costumed criminal, the Masked Marauder, who demanded complete control of New York City or else he would detonate a nuclear device there.
 After his capture, the family again apparently came under control of Whitney Frost, by then known as Madame Masque.
 Contrary to standard Maggia practice, the Nefaria family, principally consisting of men under 40, has employed futuristic weaponry and even robots (like the Dreadnoughts), as well as costumed super-powered agents (Unicorn, Whiplash, Gladiator, etc.), and has launched open attacks on society.
 Its leader is always known as "Big M".
 With Count Nefaria and Masque now pursuing separate agendas, it is not known who, if anyone, currently heads the Nefaria Family.

 The following characters have been members of the Maggia's Nefaria family: